Syria mediator seeks to revive U.N. ceasefire plan: envoys

 “As long as the Security Council remains deadlocked because of Russia and China protecting Assad, it’s hard to imagine Assad stopping, unless the rebels defeat his army, which isn’t going to happen anytime soon,” a Western diplomat said.

 Russia and China have vetoed three resolutions condemning Assad’s government and calling for an end to the conflict.
-They have also rejected the idea of imposing sanctions on Syria.
+They have also rejected the idea of imposing sanctions against the government.

-Brahimi’s spokesman Ahmad Fawzi said the veteran Algerian diplomat was not moving too quickly with any proposals following the failure of Annan’s plan.

-“He firmly believes in not rushing to submit a plan that could fail again,” Fawzi said, adding that Brahimi will put a plan on the table “as soon as possible, but only when he feels that it is possible.”

 During a visit to Tehran on Sunday, Brahimi appealed to Iranian leaders to help arrange a ceasefire in Syria during the Islamic holiday of Eid al-Adha, which begins around October 25.
 Brahimi has also visited Saudi Arabia, Turkey and Iraq to meet with officials and enlist their support for ending the conflict.